-You'll study psychology, social policy, sociology, study skills, maths, English and IT.
+You'll study psychology, social policy, sociology, study skills, social work theory and English.
 In addition to this, tutorial sessions will help you with your university applications through the UCAS system.

 There may be materials you need to help with your studies.
 You'll either make a one-off payment for these when you enrol, or you'll buy them during the course.
 Your tutor will talk to you about this at interview or in your first class (if you don't need an interview).